nrsc/nphys/README.md

 clamp experiments, but will continue to be updated as more datasets and methods of analysis become available.

-## Typical project build
+## The project directory

-Typical project builds are templates for certain types of projects being run.
+Typical project builds are templates for certain types of projects being run, and contents will vary based upon the needs of the project.

 Projects and project directories are labeled `proj` followed by letter identifiers that are short and easy to reference. `e.g. projEXA`.
 It is optimal to maintain project directories downstream from where your tilde is assigned `e.g. "~/projEXA`.
 To find out what directory your tilde is assigned to type `setwd("~")` in your console, followed by `getwd()`.
 Reassigning your working directory to your project directory will then be as simple as

 > WARNING\!
 This will change your working directory and if you do not
 > change it back, you may encounter errors when trying to work within
 > the project.

 All examples outlined in this work reference the project directory

-This package utilizes the `field = data(field)` dataset from `projDGDev`, to which the methods and data will be available in the future.

-## Importing data

-> currently supports abf file format import that depends on the readABF
-> package and .dat files that are exported as .mat format from
-> patchmaster.

-Import functions focus on building a single .rda file for each piece of data added to the project.
-You can name that rda file whatever you like.
-I generally save the slice or patch code ()

 ## the rda file